MonikaDobreva/PRJ22021/analysis/userStories.md

 #### As a sales employee, I want to book a flight ticket for my customer that may include booking options, so that my customer is content and gets the ticket he/she desires.

+#### As a sales officer, I want to enable price reduction so that sales employees can offer cheaper tickets to the customers in order to boost sales.

 ####